cmwen/private-chat-hub-v3/docs/PRODUCT_VISION.md

 ## Vision Statement

-**Private Chat Hub** is a universal AI chat platform that gives users full control over how they interact with AI.
+**Private Chat Hub** is a universal AI chat platform that gives users full control over how they interact with AI across mobile and desktop.
 One app connects to on-device models, self-hosted infrastructure, and cloud AI services — letting each user choose their own balance of privacy, performance, and cost.
-We are the only mobile-first app that spans the entire spectrum from fully offline, on-device AI to the latest cloud models.
+Saved chat history lives as portable plain-text files, while SQLite accelerates search, browsing, and local recovery without becoming the source of truth.

 ## Mission